Opening log files

 Custom settings for different log files

 You can have different settings for different types of log files, as long as they are in a separate folder.
-When you save the settings it is saved to a file LogAnalysis.ini (in the folder of the executable).
-You can move this file to your log files folder so that those settings will only apply to those log files.
+When saving the settings a file LogAnalysis.ini is created (in the folder of the executable).
+Moving this file to your log files folder will only apply the settings to the files in that folder.

 If you want to merge multiple log files to one file for analysis, you can run this in a command prompt: